git-bug/git-bug/doc/model.md

 ```
 Note that both `"ops"` and `"root"` entry reference the same OperationPack as it's the first commit in the chain.

-Example of Tree of a later commit of an entity:
+Example of a `Tree` of a later commit of an entity:
 ```
 100644 blob e69de29bb2d1d6434b8b29ae775ad8c2e48c5391	edit-clock-154
 100644 blob 68383346c1a9503f28eec888efd300e9fc179ca0	ops